-Going to the standardized development regime with standardized contrast indexes has a few other benefits as well as it greatly simplifies scanning in the film and allows Simple Image Tools to work within a much smaller set of profiles, and it makes the film look more “film” like while still retaining many of the benefits of most of the characteristic curve being linearized.
-In short, you still get all the benefits of Adobe Digital Negatives for your scans, but it also looks a little less “digital”.
-For a small number of films, we’ll still provide a fully linearized film profile, but that will now be the custom option, not the standard option.
+Using a standardized development regime with standardized contrast has a few other benefits as well as it greatly simplifies scanning in the film and allows Simple Image Tools (our in-house scanning tool set) to work within a much smaller set of film profiles, and it makes the film look more “film” like while still retaining many of the benefits of most of the film’s characteristic curve being linearized.
+In short, you still get all the benefits of Adobe Digital Negatives for your scans, but it also looks less “digital”.

 Custom Film Development